protontype/protontype/README_en.md

 A simple web framework make in TypeScript.

-**ProtonType** aims to make REST APIs and database modeling simple and enjoyable.
+**ProtonType** helps to make REST APIs and database modeling simple and enjoyable.
 Using [Express](http://expressjs.com/ "") and [Sequelize ORM](http://docs.sequelizejs.com/ ""), help in creation of robust web applications.

 Typescript project configuration